Baking: Baking in ancient times

 The earliest known form of baking occurred when humans took wild grass grains, soaked them in water, and mashed the mixture into a kind of broth-like paste.
 The paste was cooked by pouring it onto a flat, hot rock, resulting in a bread-like substance.
-Later, when humans mastered fire, the paste was roasted on hot embers, which made bread-making easier, as it could now be made any time fire was created.
-The world's oldest oven was discovered in Croatia in 2014 dating back 6500 years ago.
-The Ancient Egyptians baked bread using yeast, which they had previously been using to brew beer.
-Bread baking began in Ancient Greece around 600 BC, leading to the invention of enclosed ovens.
-"Ovens and worktables have been discovered in archaeological digs from Turkey (Hacilar) to Palestine (Jericho (Tell es-Sultan)) and date back to 5600 BC."
+Later, as humans mastered fire, they roasted the paste on hot embers, making bread-making more convenient as it could be done whenever fire was created.
+According to Britannica, the Ancient Egyptians invented the first ovens.
+They also baked bread using yeast, which they had previously been using to brew beer.
+By 2600 BCE, they were making bread in ways similar in principle to those of today.
+The book Bread for the Wilderness states that "Ovens and worktables have been discovered in archaeological digs from Turkey (Hacilar) to Palestine (Jericho (Tell es-Sultan)) and date back to 5600 BC."

 Baking flourished during the Roman Empire.
 Beginning around 300 BC, the pastry cook became an occupation for Romans (known as the pastillarium) and became a respected profession because pastries were considered decadent, and Romans loved festivity and celebration.
 Thus, pastries were often cooked especially for large banquets, and any pastry cook who could invent new types of tasty treats was highly prized.
 Around 1 AD, there were more than three hundred pastry chefs in Rome, and Cato wrote about how they created all sorts of diverse foods and flourished professionally and socially because of their creations.
-Cato speaks of an enormous number of breads including; libum (sacrificial cakes made with flour), placenta (groats and cress), spira (modern day flour pretzels), scibilata (tortes), savaillum (sweet cake), and globus apherica (fritters).
+Cato speaks of an enormous number of breads including; libum (cakes made with flour and honey, often sacrificed to gods), placenta (groats and cress), spira (modern day flour pretzels), scibilata (tortes), savillum (sweet cake), and globus apherica (fritters).
 A great selection of these, with many different variations, different ingredients, and varied patterns, were often found at banquets and dining halls.
 The Romans baked bread in an oven with its own chimney, and had mills to grind grain into flour.
 A bakers' guild was established in 168 BC in Rome.